bantbattlemage/LotusFactorioMod/lotus-mod/readme.md

 -Offshore oil has been given an autoplace control in the map generation, allowing adjustment of it's frequency and abundance independent of land oil.

 **Resource Generation Overhaul**: Balancing Resource Distribution

 * Changes:
 -Settings are customized to make sure islands aren't overly abundant/diverse with resources or overly barren.
 -Oil in the starting area is disabled.

 **KS Power** & **Schall Oil Fuel**: Uses for oil as a power source, both for energy and vehicle fuel.

 * Changes:
--Diesel fuel is rebalanced to be intended to have better energy storage than rocket fuel to encourage use in vehicles, but lacks the extra speed bonus rocket fuel has.
+-Diesel fuel is rebalanced to be intended to have better energy storage than rocket fuel to encourage use in vehicles.
 -AAI Processed Fuel is disabled by default, use of Diesel Fuel is intended.
 AAI fuel can simply be enabled in the settings if desired
 -1 stack of Solid Fuel = 600 MJ
 -1 stack of Rocket Fuel = 1000 MJ, unchanged from vanilla.
 It is worse than Diesel Fuel Barrel with slightly less fuel density per stack, but retains not having any spent fuel output.